Zeca (footballer, born 1988)

-José Carlos Gonçalves Rodrigues (Greek: Ζοζέ Κάρλος Γκονσάλβες Ροντρίγκες; born 31 August 1988), commonly known as Zeca (Ζέκα), is a professional footballer who plays as a midfielder.
+José Carlos Gonçalves Rodrigues (Greek: Ζοζέ Κάρλος Γκονσάλβες Ροντρίγκες; born 31 August 1988), commonly known as Zeca (Ζέκα), is a former professional footballer who played as a midfielder.

 He spent most of his career in Greece with Panathinaikos after starting out at Casa Pia, appearing in 275 competitive matches for the former club in two spells and winning the 2014 Greek Cup.
 In 2017, he signed with Copenhagen.

 Born in Portugal, Zeca became a Greek citizen in March 2017 and started representing its national team the same year.

 Club career

 Vitória Setúbal

-Born in Lisbon, Zeca started his career with local Casa Pia AC, joining the club's youth system at the age of 10 and promoting to the fourth division in his first season as a senior.
+Born in Lisbon, Zeca started his career with local Casa Pia, joining the club's youth system at the age of 10 and promoting to the fourth division in his first season as a senior.
 In summer 2010 he moved straight into the Primeira Liga, signing with Vitória de Setúbal.

 During his only season with the Sado River team, Zeca made 26 league appearances, appearing in as many games as a starter or a substitute and totalling 1,611 minutes of action.

 Panathinaikos

-Zeca signed a four-year contract with Greek side Panathinaikos F.C. on 29 July 2011 for a fee of €400,000, as the club was coached by countryman Jesualdo Ferreira.
+Zeca signed a four-year contract with Greek side Panathinaikos on 29 July 2011 for a fee of €400,000, as the club was coached by countryman Jesualdo Ferreira.
 He played all 30 league games in 2012–13, but the Clover could only finish in sixth place.
 After a massive rebuilding for the following campaign, he was one of the few survivors.

-After more than 100 appearances with the club, on 26 April 2014 Zeca lifted the Greek Cup as team captain, in a final against PAOK FC at the Olympic Stadium in Athens.
+After more than 100 appearances with the club, on 26 April 2014 Zeca lifted the Greek Cup as team captain, in a final against PAOK at the Olympic Stadium in Athens.
 On 21 June, he signed a three-year extension.

 In February 2015, Zeca expressed his desire to play for the Greece national team if he was awarded the country's citizenship.
 He agreed to renew his contract until 2018 two months later, commenting on the deal: "It will be good to continue with Anastasiou in charge. ...
 The team is happy and I think we can do a lot better under him".

-On 6 February 2016, Andrea Stramaccioni's team ended the match with ten players as Zeca was shown a straight red card in a 0–1 home loss against Skoda Xanthi FC.
-Eight days later, after returning from suspension, he again received his marching orders, but in an eventual 3–0 away victory over PAS Giannina FC.
+On 6 February 2016, Andrea Stramaccioni's team ended the match with ten players as Zeca was shown a straight red card in a 0–1 home loss against Skoda Xanthi.
+Eight days later, after returning from suspension, he again received his marching orders, but in an eventual 3–0 away victory over PAS Giannina.

 Zeca extended his contract on 9 August 2016, until the summer of 2019 for an undisclosed fee.